awsdocs/amazon-ec2-user-guide/doc_source/dedicated-instance.md

 You can't use the modification process to change the tenancy of a Reserved Instance after you've purchased it\.
 However, you can exchange a Convertible Reserved Instance for a new Convertible Reserved Instance with a different tenancy\.

-### Auto Scaling of Dedicated Instances<a name="dedicated-instance-autoscaling"></a>
+### Automatic Scaling of Dedicated Instances<a name="dedicated-instance-autoscaling"></a>

-For information about using Auto Scaling to launch Dedicated Instances, see [Auto Scaling in Amazon Virtual Private Cloud](http://docs.aws.amazon.com/autoscaling/latest/userguide/autoscalingsubnets.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+You can use Amazon EC2 Auto Scaling to launch Dedicated Instances\.
+For more information, see [Launching Auto Scaling Instances in a VPC](http://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-in-vpc.html) in the *Amazon EC2 Auto Scaling User Guide*\.

+### Automatic Recovery of Dedicated Instances<a name="dedicated-instance-recovery"></a>

+You can configure automatic recovery for a Dedicated Instances if it becomes impaired due to an underlying hardware failure or a problem that requires AWS involvement to repair\.
+For more information, see [Recover Your Instance](ec2-instance-recover.md)\.

 ### Dedicated Spot Instances<a name="dedicated-instance-spot"></a>